The Zimbabwe Pavilion at the 61th International Art Exhibition, La Biennale di Venezia, marks Zimbabwe’s eighth participation.

 Why is the Venice Biennale important?

 The Venice Biennale provides a platform for Zimbabwean artists to exhibit their work on an international stage, fostering cultural exchange and promoting the diversity of Zimbabwean art and culture.
+As Minister of Sport, Recreation, Arts and Culture Anselem Nhamo Sanyatwe stated at the announcement reception: “Second Nature can only come from you and not from others, for they are not you and we have never been them.”

 How long does the Venice Biennale last?